koba04/backbone-boilerplate/README.md

 ## test

 ```
-# running on PhantomJS and Chrome
+# running on PhantomJS and Chrome and Safari
 % grunt testem:run:app
 or
 # running on PhantomJS